Not just a word anymore

 OJ4A2116.jpgOJ4A2320.jpgOJ4A2323.jpg

 I mentioned above how badly Norah wanted to help or at least witness the birth of Ada and I wanted this so badly too, but it just didn’t happen.
-After such a long day, we decided that maybe it would be best for Norah and Charlie to go to Grandma and Grandpa’s for the evening so Chris and I could get some rest and wake up ready to go!
-I was super bummed, but also felt like we needed to do it this way.
-The next morning I woke up, still dilated to a 10 and was beyond ready to meet our little lady!
+After such a long day, we decided that maybe it would be best for Norah and Charlie to go to their grandparents for the evening so Chris and I could get some rest and wake up ready to go.
+I was super bummed because I so badly wanted to all be together as a family, but also felt like we needed to do it this way.
+The next morning I woke up, still dilated to a 10 and was beyond ready to meet our little lady.

-Just like the day before, we tried all kinds of things until I was just so ready!
-Rebecca asked what might be stalling labor and I told her it might be that the painters tape on my windows in my room😭 We had just painted and there was still painters tape up… So my friend, our midwife and I took down all of the tape.
-I think that really helped 😂
+Just like the day before, we tried all kinds of things.
+Rebecca asked what might be stalling labor and I jokingly told her it might be that the painters tape I still had on our windows in my bedroom from recently painting.
+So my friend, our midwife, and I headed upstairs and took down all of the tape.
+I actually think that helped 😂

-We were determined to get my water to break so we decided to go to the bedroom and make it happen!
-Everybody huddled around my bed, I think at this point there were 8 of us, and we finally got my water to break!
+We decided it might be wise to try and encourage my water breaking.
+Everybody huddled around my bed, I think at this point there were 8 of us, and my water broke!
 What I should say, is my water BURST!
 Like, sprayed me and everyone around me kind of burst.😂 Sorry about spraying you with birth fluids, friends😂😭 I remember laughing, and then getting a contraction that was like the mother of all contractions!
 Up until this point, my contractions were painless.
 I would have a few minutes of some soft contractions followed by hours of nothing… It was emotionally so strange and draining because they would start to get a little more intense and I would think, “This is it!
 Here we go!” and then nothing.
 But this contraction, I knew she was coming and FAST!

 OJ4A2348.jpg